menu icon

 Instructions

-• For the pumpkin pattern we will be working in rows, the leaves will be made in rounds.
+• For the crochet pumpkin pattern we will be working in rows, the leaves will be made in rounds.

 Pumpkin:

-• Row 1: Ch x25 (25), + ch x1 and turn
+• Row 1: Ch x25 (25).

-• Row 2: In the second ch from hook make a hdc, continue with the rest of the round making a hdc in each ch (25).
+• Row 2: In the second ch from hook make a hdc, continue with the rest of the round making a hdc in each ch (24).
 At the end of the row ch x1 and turn.

 • After completing all the rows, fasten off and leave a tail for sewing.
-Sew the side of the pumpkin so it creates a tube, then sew the bottom and top of the pumpkin by weaving in between the rows on the edge, pull tight to cinch closed.
+Sew the side of the pumpkin so it creates a tube, then sew the bottom and top of the pumpkin by weaving in between the rows on the edge, pull tight to cinch close.

 Stem: